 - Once the starter is at room temperature, feed with equal parts flour and water.
 (Tuesday morning)

 - Feed the starter two more times that day, around lunch and again before bed.
 (Wednesday)

 - On the morning of day three, feed the starter again.
 If the starter domes after 2-3 hours, you are ready to bake bread.
 If the starter does not dome, continue feeding three times daily until there is foam and liquid.
 (Thursday morning)

 METHOD: Flour Options

 In my opinion, the best flour for gluten-free sourdough is brown rice flour because it is a whole grain.
 You may use white rice flour, but brown rice will contain more nutrients.
-Other options include gluten-free flours (see this list for gluten-free grains) and commercial gluten-free flour blends.
+Other options include gluten-free flours and commercial gluten-free flour blends (like this one).

 - One 22oz package of brown rice flour is the exact amount needed for this recipe.
 If you want to continue to feed your starter brown rice flour after the first seven days, wish to have a greater quantity of starter after the first seven days or want to use brown rice flour to bake with your starter you will need at least two bags of flour.
 Doubling the measurements will yield approximately 3 quarts of starter.
 One package of flour was $3.79 at my local grocery store.
 Buying brown rice flour in bulk from Amazon costs as little as $2.55 per package.

 - Excess liquid did not collect at the surface of this gluten-free starter.
 If your does, you can pour it down the drain or stir it into the starter.